Kevin Newman Player Props: Reds vs. Rangers

 Kevin Newman At The Plate

-- This year, Newman has tallied at least one hit in six of 14 games (42.9%), and had multiple hits twice.
+- This year, Newman has tallied at least one hit in seven of 15 games (46.7%), and had multiple hits twice.

-- He has hit a home run in two of 14 games played this season, and in 4.2% of his plate appearances.
+- In 15 games played this season, he has gone deep in two of them.

-- Newman has picked up an RBI in 28.6% of his games this year, with two or more RBI in 21.4% of his games.
+- Newman has picked up an RBI in four games this year (26.7%), with more than one RBI in three of those contests (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.